The Fishing Communities Coalition’s advocacy programs cover a broad set of the key issues impacting small scale fishing and seafood businesses.

 Seafood in the Farm Bill

 The Farm Bill is a major piece of legislation that instructs the federal government how to support US food producers.
-The Farm Bill is considered every 5 years, although political gridlock has delayed its passage until late 2024 or beyond.
-Historically, the Farm Bill supports land-based agriculture operations, although fishing and seafood businesses can qualify for a very limited number of its programs.
+The Farm Bill is considered every 5 years, and will be considered by Congress in 2025.
+The Farm Bill has supported land-based agriculture operations, and fishing and seafood businesses can qualify for a very limited number of its programs.
+It’s time for change.

 The FCC has recently become one of the leading voices advocating for supporting small scale seafood and fishing businesses in the Farm Bill.
 We believe that seafood support should be primarily based in the US Department of Agriculture, and that the agency’s programs should be expanded to support fishing and seafood businesses.
 From expanding Farm Credit and marketing program eligibility to expanding cold storage funding to ensuring Buy American programs apply, the FCC’s inclusive approach to the Farm Bill is a rising tide that will lift all ships.